Skip to main content

 The continuous deployment (CD) process is an automatic deployment process.
 A release of a GOV.UK app triggers the CD process, for example when we merge a pull request.

 A new release is automatically generated by our continuous integration (CI) pipeline when a user or process adds a new successful commit to the main branch.
-CI builds the new image and pushes that new image to AWS Elastic Container Repository (ECR).
+GitHub Actions creates a GitHub release with a version number.

-Argo CD automatically deploys the new release to the integration environment and then runs the smokey tests for the app in integration.
+Argo CD automatically deploys the new release to the integration environment and then runs the end-to-end tests for the app in integration.

-If the smokey tests are successful in integration, the post-sync Argo Workflow will continue and update the image tag for the next environment.
-Argo CD deploys the release to the staging environment and runs smokey tests in staging.
+If the end-to-end tests are successful in integration and if promoting to the next environment is enabled then the post-sync Argo Workflow will continue and call the deploy-image Argo Workflow for the next environment.
+Argo CD deploys the release to the staging environment and runs end-to-end tests in staging.

-If the smokey tests are successful in staging, the post-sync Argo Workflow will continue and update the image tag for the next environment.
-Argo CD deploys the release to the production environment and runs the smokey test in production.
+If the end-to-end tests are successful in staging and if promoting to the next environment is enabled then the post-sync Argo Workflow will continue and call the deploy-image Argo Workflow for the next environment.
+Argo CD deploys the release to the production environment and runs the end-to-end test in production.

-When the post-sync Argo Workflow updates the image tag value, it creates and merges a branch into the main branch for the govuk-helm-charts repo without raising a pull request.
+When the deploy-image Argo Workflow updates the image tag value, it creates and merges a branch into the main branch for the govuk-helm-charts repo without raising a pull request.

 Join the #govuk-deploy-alerts Slack channel to get a notification when an app is deployed and whether the deployment succeeded or failed.